cholnhial/littlebotanists/README.md

 # Little Botanists

 An educational web application for DECO1800.
 I collaborated within a team of 5.
 My main role was leading the development process.
 Helping assign tasks to other members and onboarding them onto their tasks when I saw fit.
-I was in charged of setting up the development environments and selecting the technologies to use for the project.
+I was in charge of setting up the development environments and selecting the technologies to use for the project.
 The technologies we chose were:
 * Docker (to simplify dev environment)
 * PHP